maxbezs/max-bezs-guide/JS.md

 # JavaScript

-I would not say that there are any clear rules for writing JS code in our case, but it is extremely important to take performance and loading speed into account.
-Mainly to focus on code optimization and readability for other programmers, but here are some recommendations for you:
+There aren't any definitive rules for writing JavaScript code, but it is crucial to prioritize performance and loading speed.
+The primary emphasis should be on optimizing the code and ensuring readability for other programmers.
+Here are a few recommendations to consider:

 1. **Plan and organize your code structure before starting:**